grantzeng/leetcode/journal.md

 Problem you had was how to maintain the frequency table when sliding along, the window itself wasn't hard to see.

 I've seen this trick where they use a 26 long array to be the frequency table rather than an explicit hashmap.

+# 2024-04-03

+### 828
+Really stuck on this one, I'm not sure why my recursive attempt bruteforce searching all substrings isn't exploring all substrings?